Thermalization in Quenched Open Quantum Cosmology: Numerical results

 \begin{itemize} \item In \Cref{fig:powerspectrumSQ1}, we have plotted the behavior of the power spectrum corresponding to the correlator $G^{sq}_{\chi \chi}$ for the squeezed state.
 We observe three distinctive behavior in the three comoving scale regions.
 For the lower mode region, we observe rapid fluctuations in the power spectrum with the amplitude being the largest for the Bunch-Davies vacuum case.
 A decreasing behavior is also observed for the lower mode region.
 In the intermediate mode region, the decreasing behavior is continued with the rate of decrease being significantly larger than the lower mode region.
 However, the point worth mentioning is the fact that the amplitude for the Bunch-Davies case becomes lowest in this region.
 The higher mode region however, shows a slowly rising behavior, with the contribution from the different vacuum being almost identical, as evident from the overlapping curves.
 From the present observational probes (Planck 2018 data \cite{Akrami:2018odb}) the amplitude of the scalar modes from the power spectrum has to lie within the range $\left(2.975\pm0.056\right)\times 10^{-10}$ at $68\%$ CL.
-From this plot, we have found that the amplitude of the spectrum exactly matches with the observed value within the range of the comoving scale $0.1~{\rm Mpc}^{-1}\le k \le 0.3~{\rm Mpc}^{-1}$, which is an interest observation from our analysis.
-Here it is important to note that for the observation purpose the pivot scale is chosen to be within the range of comoving scale $0.005~{\rm Mpc}^{-1}\le k \le 0.2~{\rm Mpc}^{-1}$, which again confronts well with our finding.
-Specific features appearing in the spectrum suggest that it should have spectral tilt ($n^{sq}_{\chi\chi}=d\ln P^{sq}_{\chi\chi}/d\ln k$), spectral running of the tilt ($\alpha^{sq}_{\chi\chi}=dn^{sq}_{\chi\chi}/d\ln k=d^2\ln P^{sq}_{\chi\chi}/d\ln k^2$) and running of the running of tilt ($\beta^{sq}_{\chi\chi}=d\alpha^{sq}_{\chi\chi}/d\ln k=d^2n^{sq}_{\chi\chi}/d\ln k^2=d^3\ln P^{sq}_{\chi\chi}/d\ln k^3$) within the observed range from the Planck 2018 data \cite{Akrami:2018odb}.
-In future we intend to explore these possibilities in detail.
+From this plot, we have found that the amplitude of the spectrum exactly matches with the observed value within the range of the comoving scale $0.01~{\rm Mpc}^{-1}\le k \le 0.3~{\rm Mpc}^{-1}$, which is a satisfactory finding of our analysis.
+We have found from our theory the amplitude of the power spectrum at the pivot scale $k_*\sim 0.02{\rm Mpc}^{-1}$ is: \bea {\cal P}^{sq}_{\chi\chi}(k_*\sim 0.02{\rm Mpc}^{-1})\sim 2.96\times 10^{-9}\quad({\rm estimated}),\eea where the CMB Planck observation takes place.
+Here all the modes crosses the horizon and goes to the sub horizon region for which we can clearly observe that the condition, $-k_*\tau\ll1$ is explicitly satisfied.
+Outcomes of the quantum fluctuations of modes becomes observationally only relevant when actually we have $-k\tau\leq 1$.
+From our analysis we have found that within a specific very small range of the wave number, $k\sim {\cal O}(0.01-0.33){\rm Mpc}^{-1}$ the condition $-k\tau\leq 1$ is explicitly satisfied and we have obtained a observationally consistent value of the amplitude of the power spectrum lie within the following window: \bea {\cal P}^{sq}_{\chi\chi}(k\sim {\cal O}(0.01-0.33){\rm Mpc}^{-1})\sim {\cal O}(2.92-2.97)\times 10^{-9}\quad({\rm estimated}).\eea

 \item In \Cref{fig:powerspectrumSQ2}, we have plotted the behavior of the power spectrum corresponding to the correlator $G^{sq}_{\partial_j\chi \partial_j \chi}$ for the squeezed state.
 The behavior of the power spectrum in the intermediate and the higher modes are nearly similar to the previous case.
 However, a difference exists in the lower mode region.
 Whereas in the previous case, we observed decreasing behavior for the lower modes, the power spectrum exhibits an increasing behavior in this case.
 The peculiar behavior for the Bunch-Davies case as was seen in the earlier case, also persists in this power spectrum.
 In the observational probes this type of two-point correlator and their associated spectrum has not been analyzed yet.
 It is expected to have smaller amplitude in this context, which may be tested in near future with the development of statistical accuracy in the CL.